proxytype/Tang20k-Uart/README.md

 - GW2A (Arora)

-# SerialCommunicator
+# WinSerial

 ## Overview
-The **SerialCommunicator** is a simple C# application for serial communication over a specified COM port.
+The **WinSerial** is a simple C# Console application for serial communication over a specified COM port.
 It enables sending and receiving data through a serial interface, making it useful for interacting with embedded systems, microcontrollers, or other serial-based devices.

 ## Features
 - Connects to a specified serial port with configurable settings